 Alice has taught choral and general music in Trumansburg, and has taught music education/vocal improvisation classes at Ithaca College.
 She is the organist and music director at the First Presbyterian Church of Ulysses in Trumansburg.
 She sings with ephemera, a women’s improvisation group, and plays percussion and sings with Uncle Joe and the Rosebud Ramblers.
 Her international music experiences include conducting the Chiba International Singers, accompanying for and vocal directing two productions for the Tokyo International Players, singing in the Tokyo International Singers Chorus and studying Taiko Drumming with Moko Igarashi.
 (2007-2009)

-The TCC is made up of youth and adults from the Trumansburg, Ithaca and Lansing Communities.
+The TCC is made up of youth and adults from the Trumansburg, Romulus, Ithaca and Lansing Communities.
 We welcome new members and are looking to grow the chorus.
 There is no audition to join our ranks, however, a basic knowledge of choral singing and music is helpful.